 - File ssl-encoding-algorithms.diff added

 Adding to this issue...
 I was seeing the error messages with each and every connection attempt and not being able to connect via HTTPS.
 I applied the attached patch and I am now seeing the error message only once upon the first HTTPS connection for each vhost and that connection as well as any other connections are now successful.

-#4 Updated by stbuehler about 3 years ago
+#4 Updated by stbuehler over 3 years ago

 - Priority changed from Low to High